-Modul A-C-FIN2 Lecturers Prof. Dr. Sebastian Bunnenberg Prof. Dr. Rolf Daxhammer Language of instruction German Credits (ECTS) 2 Total work load 60 (30 h contact, 30 h self-study) Contact hours per week 2 SWS Weighting of Grade within overall programme 2/192 Learning outcomes After successful completion of the module the students should have developed the following competences.
+Modul A-C-FIN2 Lecturers Prof. Dr. Sebastian Bunnenberg Prof. Dr. Rolf Daxhammer Language of instruction German Credits (ECTS) 2 Total work load 60 (30 h contact, 30 h self-study) Contact hours per week 2 SWS Weighting of Grade within overall pro- gramme 2/192 Learning outcomes After successful completion of the module the students should have developed the following competences.
 Professional competences: Students are familiar with the fundamentals of international finance and securities markets.
 A focus is put on trading in securities and on currency risks in business.
 They also gain a basic understanding of using derivatives for hedging and speculative purposes, especially in the context of market risk.
 Methodological competences: Students learn how to analyse securities' and companies' fair value through theoretical models.
 They apply these valuation techniques to stylized examples and real-word data.
 They also learn to assess the magnitude and the sources of currency risks in business and how to apply basic procedures to mitigate these risks.
 Social competences: During the lecture, students learn how to collabo rate to solve complex analytical tasks in a seminar style interactive environment.
 Personal competences: Students gain a clear understanding of how neoclassical models use assumptions that may not mirror real life investors' attitudes to ethics, risk, or personal gain.
 Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4: Students base business, investment, and financing decisions on economic reasoning and analytical insight.
 CG 5: Students use empirical data of capital markets to gain insights on fundamental issues of financial risks and company valuation.

-Contents/ Indicative syllabus Understanding international financial markets is essential to successfully compete in business.
-Valuation principles that guide investment decisions on global stock and bond markets are also relevant for banks' lending standards, company valuation in private equity, and management by results in major enterprises.
-This course aims to teach students how to base managerial decisions in corporate finance and investment on rational arguments derived from economic theory and structured analyses.
-They will also learn about the limits of these approaches, such as the gaps between purely rational behaviour of investors and observable investment behaviour.
-Teaching and learning methodology Interactive lectures, case studies, company presentations Miscellaneous n/a Indicative reading list Preparatory reading: Berk, J. B., & DeMarzo, P. M. (2020).
+Contents/Indicative syllabus The course covers the following topics: theory of international economic relationships, international trade, comparative advantage, international mobility of labor, international inequality, foreign trade policy, international macroeconomic policy, and currency market.
+This course deals with financial aspects of international business, mainly currency risk in international transaction.
+After defining and classifying currency risk as a form of market risk, currency forwards and currency future as symmetrical hedging instruments are introduced.
+This includes their valuation and their usage to secure the future value of single cashflows in foreign currency.
+This part of the course finishes with a broader perspective on potential pitfalls of symmetric hedging of market risks in business.
+Next, the course focuses on asymmetric hedging using options.
+Fundamentals of these derivatives, such as their different variations, their cashflow profiles, and the required terminology are defined.
+Then, the put-call-parity is defined using arbitrage arguments.
+This leads to the actual valuation of stock and currency options.
+Both the binomial tree model and the Black-Scholes-Merton-approach are discussed.
+This includes the actual valuation formulas, the stock price model, the arbitrage arguments underlying the valuation, and the principle of risk neutral valuation.
+Teaching and learning methodology Interactive lectures Miscellaneous n/a Indicative reading list Preparatory reading: Berk, J. B., &amp; DeMarzo, P. M. (2020).
 Corporate Finance (5th edition, global edition).
 Pearson.
-Berk, J. B., & DeMarzo, P. M. (2019).
+Berk, J. B., &amp; DeMarzo, P. M. (2019).
 Grundlagen der Finanzwirtschaft (4.
 Auflage).
 Pearson.
-Brealey, R. A., Myers, S. C., Allen, F., & Edmans, A. (2022).
+Brealey, R. A., Myers, S. C., Allen, F., &amp; Edmans, A. (2022).
 Principles of Corporate Finance (14th edition, international student edition).
 McGraw Hill.
-In-depth reading: Eun, C. S., & Resnick, B. G. (2018).
+In-depth reading: Eun, C. S., &amp; Resnick, B. G. (2018).
 International Financial Management (8th edition).
 McGraw-Hill.
 Hull, J. (2022).
 Options, Futures, and Other Derivatives (11th edition, global edition).
 Pearson.
+Spreman, K. &amp; Gantenbein, P. (2022): Finanzmärkte - Wertpapiere, Investitionen, Finanzierungen (6.
+Auflage). utb.
+Spreman, K./Gantenbein, P. (2022): Finanzmärkte; UVK, Konstanz